Background pattern

 • Cisapride (used to relieve certain stomach problems).

-• St. John's Wort (Hypericum perforatum) (a herbal remedy used to treat depression and anxiety).
+• St. John's Wort (Hypericum perforatum) (a herbal remedy used for depression and anxiety).

-• Lovastatin, simvastatin, lomitapide (used to reduce cholesterol in the blood).
+• Lovastatin, simvastatin, lomitapide (used to lower blood cholesterol).

 • Eletriptan (used to treat migraines).